josephmontes/VAA/README.md

 ---------------------------------------------------------------------

+# 3. Batters

 #### The story is different for batters
-- Batters will appear against every pitch type which dilliudes the necessity to crush 4-Seam Fastballs
+- Batters will appear against every pitch type which dilludes the necessity to crush this more effective type of 4-Seam Fastballs
   - Whereas pitchers that throw 4-Seam Fastballs are going to need it more since they do not throw every pitch type
-- Also, it is more important to hit 'ineffective' type of 4-Seam Fastballs than the more effective ones
+- Also, for overall offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than the more effective ones
   - batters will see the ineffective one's a lot more frequently
      - 30% of fastballs are -4.5 degree or higher
      - of those, 56% are in this range which is about 17% of overall fastballs
 - Therefore, for batters, I just want to understand what type of hitters are successful vs. this pitch, since it is trending
+- However, I will not look at it as who has the highest wOBA vs. this type of Fastball, instead, I will look at who has the biggest difference between the way they wan want a list of good player seasons and bad batter seasons
   - to do this, I looked at every player's wOBA against 4-Seam Fastballs in 2 categories
   - 1, vaa >= -4.5 and within the -5 to 5.5 inch zone and 2, any other 4-Seam Fastball
   - Similar to this table shown before